Chiv2-Community/UnchainedLauncher/README.md

 ## Installation

 1. [Download the latest binary from the releases page](https://github.com/Chiv2-Community/C2GUILauncher/releases).
-2. Open the downloaded file to install the C2UL.

-### Installation Instructions

-- Rename `Chivalry2Launcher.exe` to `Chivalry2Launcher-ORIGINAL.exe` -- This is important.
-The name is significant.
+2. Locate your game's install (In steam usually `Steam\steamapps\common\Chivalry 2\`, Epic Games `Epic Games\Chivalry 2\`)
+3. In that directory, rename `Chivalry2Launcher.exe` to `Chivalry2Launcher-ORIGINAL.exe`. _Exact naming is important._
-- Put the downloaded `Chivalry2Launcher.exe` in place of the old one.
+4. Put the downloaded Unchained `Chivalry2Launcher.exe` in place of the old one.
-- Launch the game normally (either from your steam library or from Epic Games Store).
+5. Launch the game normally (either from your steam library or from Epic Games Store).

 ## General Use Instructions

-### How to Use the Tool
+### How to Use the Unchained Launcher

 1. **Open the Launcher**: Run the C2UL from the installed location.
 2. **Select Installation Type**: If the installation type is not auto-detected, select it manually from the provided options.